Originally published on February 7, 2020 by TraderStef at CrushTheStreet.

 The Blue Death – John’s Hopkins Public Health Magazine

-The first of three waves of the Spanish flu was most lethal to healthy and young adults, which was an aberration from previous patterns of mortality associated with infectious disease.
+The first (Herad Wave) of three waves of the Spanish flu was most lethal to healthy and young adults, which was an aberration from previous patterns of mortality associated with infectious disease.

 One can muddy the water with SARS 2.0 (UPDATE: Feb.
 12 SARS 2.0 aka COVID-19 is officially named “SARS-CoV2“) morphing into a global pandemic via the unknowns.
 Its most unusual victims are those that collapse and die on the spot without warning, which is likely a manifestation of Myocarditis (UPDATE: Apr.
 6 on heart damage) due to SARS-CoV2 virulence.
 Also of note is that Spanish flu victims were contagious for several days before exhibiting any symptom, which is a similar pattern that has developed with SARS-CoV2 asymptomatic (UPDATE: Apr.
 21 on asymptomatics) incubation periods that can extend up to two weeks.